fgn/pirborg/README.md

     print(issue.code, issue.message)
 ```

-This enables optimizers to surface **rich textual feedback** when templates violate contracts (e.g., missing placeholders), and lets compilers like GEPA adjust formats safely.
+This enables optimizers to receive precise and actionable textual feedback, including exact span references and symbol information, when templates violate contracts (e.g., missing placeholders), helping reflective prompt optimizers such as GEPA to make corrections safely and deterministically.

 ---